bers31/bernardo.github.io/README.md

 ## 🎯 Professional Summary

-Informatics graduate (S.Kom.) from Universitas Diponegoro with hands-on experience as a Data Analyst.
+Informatics graduate (S.Kom.) from Diponegoro University with hands-on experience as a Data Analyst.
 Skilled in Python, SQL, machine learning, and Natural Language Processing, with a focus on ABSA and ASQE.
 Experienced in transforming raw data into actionable insights for business and property investment, from data modeling and analysis to building dashboards for non-technical stakeholders.

 ---

 ## 🎓 Education

-### 🏛️ Universitas Diponegoro, Bachelor of Science in Informatics
+### 🏛️ Diponegoro University, Bachelor of Science in Informatics
 **August 2022 - March 2026** · GPA 3.78/4.00

 - 📚 Concentrated on Data Science, Machine Learning, and Software Engineering.